Gearoid76/Pernstack/README.md

 This runs on developement mode at the moment.
 This was a project that I was learning from https://www.youtube.com/watch?v=7UQBMb8ZpuE where i was learning about JWT and registeration this is 1 of 2
 thanks Henry
+to get this running: server is nodemon and the frontend is npm start This is on its own it requires a backend ( postgres server) to connect to.
+So you cant login you will get an error.
+ECONNREFUSED 127.0.0.1.xXXXX